 To end the contract with us, please contact us in writing or if you are ending the contract because you have changed your mind within the initial cancellation period.

-How we make any refunds which are due to you
+53. How do we make any refunds which are due to you

 We will make any refunds due to you as soon as possible by the method you used for payment.
 If you are exercising your right to cancel then any refund due will be made within 14 days of your telling us you have changed your mind.

 Our rights to end the contract

 54. We may end the contract if you are in breach.